cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 ### Authenticate to your cluster with your JWT token

-To provision SQL cluster access for application users or service accounts, you must provision JWT tokens.
+To provision SQL cluster access for service accounts, you must provision OIDC or SAML tokens.
 There are many ways to do this, which are beyond the scope of this tutorial.

-For example, your Google Cloud Platform organization can serve as IdP by issuing OIDC auth tokens for GCP service accounts, as described here in the [GCP docs on issuing tokens to service accounts](https://cloud.google.com/iam/docs/create-short-lived-credentials-direct#sa-credentials-oidc).
+For example, your Google Cloud Platform organization can serve as IdP by issuing OIDC auth tokens, as described here in the [GCP docs on issuing tokens to service accounts](https://cloud.google.com/iam/docs/create-short-lived-credentials-direct#sa-credentials-oidc).
 This [blog post](https://morgans-blog.deno.dev/sso-crdb-gcp) discusses using GCP-issued OIDC tokens to authenticate to CockroachDB.

 Once you have a valid JWT auth token (with `issuer` and `audience` matching the values [configured in your cluster settings](#configure-your-cluster-to-accept-your-external-identity-provider)) from your IdP, you may use it to connect to your cluster's SQL interface.